bjornnborg/pluris/README.md

-Pluris - Lightweight framework to handle plurals in java applications
+ï»¿Pluris - Lightweight framework to handle plurals in java applications
 =====================================================================

 Install: